 The team therapist facilitates a group therapy session with the team and the guides.

-*During the COVID-19 pandemic, Open Sky has paused community-wide gatherings.
+*During the COVID-19 pandemic, Open Sky Wilderness Therapy has paused community-wide gatherings.
 Meditation practices continue within individual team communities to align with CDC recommended guidelines.

 Field guides, students, and the team therapist circle up to offer candid feedback from the week for each student.
 Milan Group fosters transparency and accountability for the entire team.
 As it is part of the Wednesday staff exchange, it also makes for a smooth transition between outgoing and incoming field staff.